- 1 The Best Popcorn Poppers Reviews | Commercial, Small, Big & Home Machines

 If you like cooking popcorn the old school way over a burner, the Whirley-Pop won’t let you down.
 But if you’re too impatient to stand there for three minutes and turn the crank as your popcorn pops, you may be better off with a different product.

-The Best Tabletop Popper: the Hollywood Hot Oil Popper by Funtime
+Editors Tabletop Pick: the Hollywood Hot Oil Popper by Funtime

 - Weighs 11.25 pounds